awsdocs/amazon-workspaces-administration-guide/doc_source/required-service-components.md

 On Windows WorkSpaces, the service components are installed in the following locations\.
 Do not delete, change, block, or quarantine these objects\.
 If you do so, the WorkSpace will not function correctly\.

 **Note**
-If antivirus software is installed on the WorkSpace, exclude the following locations\.
+If antivirus software is installed on the WorkSpace, make sure it does not interfere with the service components installed in the following locations\.
 + C:\\Program Files\\Amazon
 + C:\\Program Files\\Teradici
 + C:\\Program Files \(x86\)\\Teradici